shadowlack/shadowlack-core-book/genealogy/jethro.md

 ### Influence and Influences

 - The Jethro has played an important role in the commercialization of land and agriculture but they didn't stop at making a fortune.
 Most of the family member are brought up to pursue a trade in the field, be it commercial, botanical or scientific.
-- Thorrin Jethro is known for his role in finding a chemical to fight off [Crop Rot](/diseases/crop-rot "wikilink")
+- Thorrin Jethro is known for his role in finding a chemical to fight off [crop rot](/conditions/crop-rot "wikilink")
 - Atremis Jethro became a major player in the production of GMOs (genetically modified organisms) before his sudden and mysterious death.